 For solving the Error 2002, we have compiled some of the best fixes based on player feedback:

 - Let FFXIV Bypass PC and Router’s Firewall

 - Exclude FFXIV from Anti-Virus Security

 - Enable DMZ (For Console)

-- Restart your internet router
+Fix 1 – Restart the router

-1) Let FFXIV Bypass Firewall
+Fix 3 – Let FFXIV Bypass PC and Router’s Firewall

-The Error 2002 is a server connection error.
+The FFXIV 2002 Error is a server connection error.
 It could mean that the game’s connection request may be being blocked by a firewall.
 The firewall can either be the Windows firewall or the router firewall.
 Having the game bypass these firewalls can help resolve the issue.
 We have provided the steps to change the firewall settings for Final Fantasy XIV on both the PC and the router below.